samuelvictormaia/samuelvictormaia/README.md

 ## 🌱 About Me

-My journey with technology started when I was 12, customizing Lineage II servers on the old L2JBrasil community.
+My journey with technology began when I was 12, configuring and customizing Lineage II servers in the old L2JBrasil community.
-Even without having a computer at home, I configured MySQL databases, adjusted XML files, migrated DBs, and deployed servers — all driven by curiosity and the desire to learn.
+Even without a computer at home, I handled full server setups: installing MySQL, configuring databases, migrating DBs with Navicat, editing XML files, customizing websites, and connecting everything to dedicated hosts.

-That’s when I discovered that coding was more than a hobby — it was a way to create, solve, and transform.
+Those early experiences gave me a solid understanding of how systems work — from database to front-end.
+I learned to deal with real-world problems, integrations, and deployments, realizing that code could bring ideas to life for hundreds of people online.

-Now at 26, I still carry that same mindset: **I learn fast, think practically, and never give up**.
+Now at 26, I keep that same mindset: **I learn fast, think practically, and never stop trying.**

-Coming from a humble background taught me persistence and focus.
+Coming from a humble background taught me persistence and focus, and in Front-End development I found the perfect balance between **design, logic, and visual impact**.
-In Front-End development, I found the perfect mix of **design, logic, and visual impact** — and my goal is to build interfaces that make people’s lives easier while proving that dedication beats any obstacle.
+My goal is to build interfaces that make people’s lives easier and prove that dedication and curiosity are the true engines of growth.

 ---